 ~ This page contains affiliate links.
 If you make a purchase, I may receive a small commission at no additional cost to you. ~

-Scotch Blue Tape – It’s not fancy or expensive, but this stuff is good for so many projects.
+It’s not fancy or expensive, but this stuff is good for so many projects.
 From its originally intended use for edging paint lines, to keeping your grout lines neat, to holding flooring or tile in place while it dries, this tape is a must-have in any toolkit.
 I once bought a knock-off brand and learned my lesson.
-This is one time when the brand is the only way to go!
+This is one time when the brand is the only way to go.
+(And yes, I buy it in 6 packs because I go through so much of it!)

-DecoArt Paints – Hello my name is Meredith and I’m a color addict and DecoArt is my dealer.
+Hello my name is Meredith and I’m a color addict and DecoArt is my dealer.
 I’ve loved every one of their products that I’ve ever tried.
 My favorites are the Satin Enamels, which are great for furniture and cabinet makeovers.
 No sanding required!
 You can see how I made over my entire kitchen using Satin Enamels in this blog post.
 I also love Curb Appeal, which is an exterior paint, specially formulated for when you want to give your front door a facelift.
 I used it in this front porch makeover.
+They also make lots of fun craft products, like I used in this paint pouring project.
 DecoArt really gets people like me, who like to add a little color to almost everything, with as little work as possible.

 Blogging / Biz Resources

-PicMonkey – I use PicMonkey for almost all my photo editing, as well as creating Pinterest images and Color Palettes.
+Canva – I use Canva for almost all my Pinterest images and Color Palettes.
 I love how easy it is to use, and they have a TON of helpful videos to help you learn their system.
 I learn new tricks all the time, and they continually develop their software, offering more and more capabilities all the time.
-PicMonkey has a free option which is great, but I happily pay the small annual fee to get the most use out of their system.
-Want to see what PicMonkey is all about?
-Sign-up for your free trial today!
+Canva has a free option which is great, but I happily pay the small annual fee to get the most use out of their system.
+Want to see what Canva is all about?
+Sign-up for free today!

-FreshBooks – I am NOT a numbers person.
+QuickBooks – I am NOT a numbers person.
 The less I have to think about business accounting, the better.
-FreshBooks keeps me organized, without me having to spend hours trying to make sense of their sytem.
+QuickBooks keeps me organized, without me having to spend hours trying to make sense of their sytem.
 You don’t need an accounting background to understand their setup and instructions, and they have videos to help you get started.
 Plus, they have a help line where you can speak to an actual person if you run into trouble.
-FreshBooks makes my bookkeeping totally…bearable.
-Give FreshBooks a try, for free!
+QuickBooks makes my bookkeeping totally…bearable.
+Give QuickBooks a try, with a 50% discount!

 Big Scoots – These guys are the best at web hosting!
 I’ve been with a couple of different hosts over the years, and I can say without reservation that Big Scoots is my favorite.
 They helped my site speed, are so easy to work with, and I’ve never had such great customer service – from real people!
 If I ever run into these guys at a blogging conference, I plan on giving them a big hug.